 rpm-based Linux distribution, but will require a recompile on Windows, something a Windows user is not wont to do.
 OS X is hit-or-miss.

 Point (3) is particularly unfortunate if you’re making an extension you intend to distribute.
-I wrote perhaps the largest Ruby-based plugin for Vim available; the majority of people who contact me about it are only looking for installation help.
+I wrote perhaps the largest and most popular Ruby-based plugin for Vim available, yet the majority of people who contact me about it are only looking for installation help. 🙂

 This is what it looks like to interact with Vim from Ruby:

 # Setting options inside the editor is pretty # straightforward.
 VIM::set_option "noinsertmode" VIM::set_option "hlsearch" # ...unless you want to set an option local to a buffer. # There's no API call for this, so we must ascend one # layer of abstraction: VIM::command "setlocal nowrap" VIM::command "setlocal spell" VIM::command "setlocal foldcolumn=0"

 If we’re going to do an odd call in multiple places, it makes sense to add some glue to confine code acrobatics: